 - Arts building

 - Snack stand

 - Accessible paths

 - Reworking of the lakefront

 The focus of Camp Daniel has always been serving people with disabilities through summer camps and other programs; it has NOT been all about building a campus.
 We are a simple organization that has accomplished much more that should be possible.
-And yet, we can only do so much at once, while maintaining debt-free and volunteer driven.
+And yet, we can only do so much at once, while remaining debt-free and volunteer driven.
 We have built the campus as money is available, all the while keeping construction and overhead costs as low as possible.
-As excited as we are to be able to have camp in a creatively designed space specially made for our campers, what good would we have been to the ## of people we have hosted at camp if we spent all of our time and energies on capital campaigns and construction?
+As excited as we are to be able to have camp in a creatively designed space specially made for our campers, we would not have built the relationships with people we have if we spent all of our time and energies on capital campaigns and construction.
 Instead, Camp Daniel has chosen to offer as many camp sessions as possible, with the best programing around for the past 20 years.
 We are now reaching the end of the construction journey with the goal of the Camp Daniel campus being fully complete by 2020.
 The goals to complete during this last phase are the construction of the dining hall, outdoor amphitheater, ball field, sidewalks and roadways.
-At that point, Camp Daniel will no longer be forced to rent a local youth camp that is in disrepair, but will have camp on a fully accessible campground where campers and counselors will be able to focus their energies on having fun
+At that point, Camp Daniel will no longer be forced to rent a local youth camp that is in disrepair, but will have camp on a fully accessible campground where campers and counselors will be able to focus on the fun.

 Our camps can get loud with music and cheering, those with auditory sensitivity (common with autism) often are forced to go outdoors or away from the group activity.
 The Camp Daniel dining hall, chapel, and recreation areas will all have specially designed spaces to accommodate sensory sensitivity, while still allowing the campers to participate and be a part of the activity.